 Michelle completed an undergraduate degree at the University of Montreal in Biochemistry and a Masters degree at the University of Calgary in Biochemistry and Molecular Biology followed by several semesters in computer engineering before discovering Bioinformatics.
 Following this revelation, she undertook a PhD in Bioinformatics at McGill University in Montreal under the co-supervision of Mike Hallett and David Thomas, studying the prediction and characterization of protein localization in the cell.
 She then moved to Geoff Barton's group at the University of Dundee in Scotland for her postdoc.
 Amongst her research interests during this time, she investigated the prediction of protein-protein interactions in human and the localization of proteins in the nucleolus, creating the predictors PIPs (human protein-protein interaction predictor) and NoD (nucleolar localization sequence detector).
 During this time, she also got intiated into the marvelous world of RNA (and particularly snoRNAs) by members of the Lamond group.

 Gabrielle obtained a bachelor's degree in biotechnological engineering from the University of Sherbrooke.
 She started her master’s degree in May 2016 in Professor Michelle Scott's group in which she completed two internships during her undergraduate studies.
+In January 2018, she did a fast-track to a doctorate taking interest in machine learning.
+Among her hobbies are baking and horticulture, both of which are well appreciated by her colleagues!

 Delong obtained an engineer degree from École Centrale Paris in 2012.